F3rren/aquarium-interface/README.md

 A cross-platform aquarium monitoring app designed for hobbyists to track water parameters, tank inhabitants, and maintenance activities with real-time integration.

-> **Important:**
-> This application requires the companion backend service [Acquarium Monitor](https://github.com/F3rren/acquarium-monitor) to operate.
-> Without this backend, real-time data, database persistence, and most features will not be available.
->
-> Make sure to set up the backend before running the app and configure the API connection in your project settings.

 ![Dashboard Demo](./assets/app.gif)
 ![Inhabitants Management Demo](./assets/inhabitant.gif)